Nil-Brauer categorifies the split iquantum group of rank one: Introduction

 \begin{alphatheorem} The irreducible subquotients of the proper standard module $\bar\Delta(n)\:(n \geq 0)$ are isomorphic (up to grading shifts) to $L(n+2m)$ for $m \geq 0$ with

 \end{alphatheorem}

-To formulate one more such combinatorial result, for a finitely generated graded $\cNB_t$-module $V$, its {\em graded character} is the formal series where $\xi$ is a formal variable and $d_n(V) \in \N\lround q^{-1} \rround$ is the graded dimension of the graded vector space obtained by evaluating the functor $V$ on the object $B^{\star n}$.
+To formulate one more such combinatorial result, for a finitely generated graded $\cNB_t$-module $V$, its {\em graded character} is the series where $\chi$ is a formal variable and $\dim_q(1_n V) \in \N\lround q \rround$ is the graded dimension of the graded vector space obtained by evaluating the functor $V$ on the $n$th tensor power of the generating object $B$.

 \begin{alphatheorem} For $n \geq 0$, we have that

 \end{alphatheorem}

 Finally, we also prove {\em branching rules} which give complete information about the structure of the modules $B L(n)\:(n \geq 0)$; see \cref{lowerbound}.
 Except in the case that $n=t=0$ (when it is zero), these branching rules show that $B L(n)$ is a self-dual uniserial module with irreducible socle and cosocle isomorphic (up to appropriate grading shifts) to $L(n-1)$ if $n \equiv t\pmod{2}$ or to $L(n+1)$ if $n \not \equiv t \pmod{2}$.
 Moreover,